 On this track you'll explore topics such as childhood development, neurodevelopment, cognition, and aging.
 Please note that if you are placed in a clinical environment during the Internship Phase, direct patient contact will be limited and, at some sites, may not be possible.

 Applicants to this track must have completed at least three years of college by the start of the program.

 Intern, Neuroscience Lab at Beth Israel Deaconess Medical Center

 Summer 1: The Academic Phase

-- CAS BI 525 Biology of Neurodegenerative Diseases
+- CAS NE 525 Biology of Neurodegenerative Diseases

 - CAS PS 211 Introduction to Experimental Design in Psychology